Updated September, 2023

 It’s true, we’re in the midst of a food packaging crisis and canning jars and other preserving and canning supplies are hard to find.
 The Washington Post even called us about it.
 Check out their article about pandemic canning.
 In this post we will help you find canning jars that are safe for home canning and are comparable to Ball brand jars.

 Depending on your preserving method, or planned use for your mason jars, you might consider some other options that we offer.
+Read more about where to find 2-piece canning lids.

 The good news is, we carry other lines of canning jars that are also safe for home canning and have provided a few jar comparisons (listed below) to assist you in finding an alternative so you can keep preserving!
 You can see options for quart, pint, half pint, and 4 oz. jars below.